 Having a strong brand identity increases customer loyalty and increases your potential for widespread brand awareness.

-It includes how you respond to user messages through your website.
+Customer service includes how you respond to user messages through your website.
 It’s how you respond to questions and comments on social media.
 It’s how you address customers complaints over the phone and via email.
 It’s any interaction you have with a customer that requires your attention and support.

 You want to climb above your competitors and reach the top of your industry.
 To do that you need to learn from others’ mistakes, while keeping your eye on the prize.

-By being aware of the most common pitfalls that other entrepreneurs experience in eCommerce, you can avoid unexpected costs and time-sucks in your business.
+By being aware of the most common pitfalls that other entrepreneurs experience in ecommerce, you can avoid unexpected costs and time-sucks in your business.

-Not only will you be sure that your eCommerce website it optimized for success, but you will create a following of happy, loyal customers that are excited to buy your products time and time again.
+Not only will you be sure that your ecommerce website it optimized for success, but you will create a following of happy, loyal customers that are excited to buy your products time and time again.